claire4697635/Environmental-risk-factors-on-ALS-for-drug-development/README.md

 ## Work flow:

 ### Random Assignment and Random split:
+(control group: ALS group = 2:1)
 1. Find the year that splits the data to roughly 2:1.
-Obtain the "old_ALS" data and "recent_ALS" data. (with actual ratio of 65%:35%)
+Obtain the "old_ALS" data and "recent_ALS" data. (with actual ratio of 0.65:0.35)
-2. In the control group (No ALS), randomly assign 65% to the "train" set and 35% to the "test" set.
+2. In the control group (No ALS), randomly split the data to the "train" set and "test" set with a ratio of 0.65:0.35.
 3. Bind in the experimental group (the ALS patients):  old_ALS to the "train" set, and the recent_ALS to the "test" set.

 ### Data Cleaning: Clean the data in two ways to generate continuous-variable version and categorical-variable version for different preliminary analysis: